-The Australian civil aviation safety system encompasses a number of government agencies with specific functions and responsibilities.
-The agencies responsible for managing aviation safety in Australia are:
+The major agencies responsible for managing civil aviation safety in Australia are:

 - the Civil Aviation Safety Authority (CASA);